ARPOISE/ARpoise/unity/Readme.md

 ![ARpoise Logo](/images/arpoise_logo_rgb-128.png)
-# ARpoise -Mobile- Client App
+# ARpoise and AR-vos -Mobile- Apps

 ## Overview
-This directory contains the Unity 3D projects used to build the ARpoise and AR-vos Client Apps.
+This directory contains the Unity 3D projects used to build the **ARpoise** and **AR-vos** Apps for Android and iOS.

 ## Functionality
-- Connects to the ARpoise-Directory front-end and supplies the location of the user's device.

-- Receives the response from the ARpoise-Directory service.

-- If there are two or more layers available at the user's location, the list of layers is shown to the user in order for the user to select a layer to be shown.

-- If there is exactly one layer, this layer is selected, or if there is no layer at all, a default layer is selected.

-- Connects to the porpoise service of the selected layer and downloads the list of **POI**s of the layer.

-- Downloads the Unity asset bundle of each **POI** of the layer and loads the **POI**'s Unity prefab from the asset bundle.
+- **ARpoise** is a location based AR application.

+- **ARpoise** allows the prefabs shown to be either purely location based or to be relative to the user.

+- **AR-vos** is an image trigger AR application.
+It uses ARCore on Android and ARKit on iOS.

-- Places the **POI**s' Unity prefabs into the 3D scene and shows the camera image as the background of the scene.
+- **AR-vos** dynamically downloads the trigger images used and the Unity 3d prefabs shown once the image triggers.